 Student teachers are required to be at school the same hours required for their full time cooperating teacher for 66 days during the semester.
 This includes staff meetings, school activities and family and community events.

-Start date is July 28th and end date is November 4th, for the teacher candidates in the Tucson Unified School Districts, unless absences extend the 11/4 end date as each day's absence will be added to the end of the student teaching termination date.
+Start date is July 28, 2025 and end date is November 4th for teacher candidates in the Tucson Unified School District.
+End date will be extended to make up for any absences.